-Graded premium whole life insurance, also known as modified whole life insurance, is similar to regular whole life insurance policy apart from the way in which it is funded.
+Graded premium whole life insurance, also known as modified whole life insurance, is similar to regular whole life policy apart from the way in which it is funded.
 The premiums are lower during the first few policy years and then increase gradually.
 After a certain period, the premiums level off and do not change.

 - Guaranteed Issue Whole Life Insurance

 Guaranteed issue whole life insurance is also called final expense or burial insurance.
 It provides lifetime protection but involves little or no medical underwriting.
-Because of this, the premiums are typically more expensive than those of a regular whole life insurance plan.
+Because of this, the premiums are typically more expensive than those of a regular whole life plan.
 Guaranteed issue policies have smaller death benefits — usually not more than $50,000.
 They also build cash value, but the potential for wealth accumulation is much less compared to a standard policy as the death benefit is so small.

 - Participating Whole Life Insurance

-Apart from providing lifelong coverage and guaranteed cash value, a participating whole life insurance policy offers the policyholder the opportunity to earn dividends.
+Apart from providing lifelong coverage and guaranteed cash value, a participating whole life insurance policy offers the policy holder the opportunity to earn dividends.
 The policy dividends are paid annually, but are not guaranteed.
 The insurer issues dividends to its policyholders whenever it does well financially.
 Generally, mutual life insurance companies sell participating whole life insurance policies.

 - Non-Participating Whole Life Insurance

-These policies do not pay policy dividends.
+These life insurance policies do not pay policy dividends.
 Other than that, they are the same as non-participating plans.
 In other words, your premiums and death benefit remain the same throughout and the cash value grows at a fixed rate.

 How much does whole life insurance cost?

-How much you will pay for whole life insurance coverage depends on a number of factors.
+How much you will pay for whole life coverage depends on a number of factors.
 These include: